wechaty/puppet-xp/README.md

 ### main v1.12.0 (November 22, 2022)

-This version starts to support WeChat v3.6.0.118
+This version start to support WeChat v3.6.0.118,need to update WeChat on your pc to 3.6.0.118

-It will automatically judge whether it is v3.6.0.118 or v3.3.0.115

 ### v1.11.14

-the last version base wechat 3.3.0.115 , next version will support wechat 3.6.0.18
+the last version base WeChat 3.3.0.115, next version will support WeChat 3.6.0.118

 ### v1.0